artsy/artsy.github.io/_posts/2019-01-18-so-you-want-to-be-an-engineer.md

 clarify my thoughts and figure out a solution.
 And in cases when I haven't been able to figure out the problem, having gone through the exercise of defining the problem and documenting my attempts to solve it has made it easier and faster to get help because I'm better able to articulate the issue at hand.

+# Conclusion

+I'm lucky to work at an organization where moving from email marketing to engineering is possible.
+I didn't take it for granted that I would be able to transition into Engineering at Artsy—really, I assumed it wouldn't be.

 ### To add